icyphox/site/pages/blog/mael.md

     a link to it when I do.

 mael isn't like your usual TUI clients.
-I envision this to turn out similar to mailx---a prompt-based UI.
+I envision this to turn out similar to mailx -- a prompt-based UI.
 The reason behind this UX decision is simple: it's easier for me to write. :)

 Speaking of writing it, it's being written in a mix of Python and bash.